 With VS Code and the WSL extension combined, VS Code’s UI runs on Windows, and all your commands, extensions, and even the terminal, run on Linux.
 You get the full VS Code experience, including autocomplete and debugging, powered by the tools and compilers installed on Linux.

 You can launch a new instance of VS Code connected to WSL by opening a WSL terminal, navigating to the folder of your choice, and typing

-To get started with your first app using Remote – WSL, check out the step-by-step WSL tutorial in docs:
+To get started with your first app using the WSL extension, check out the step-by-step WSL tutorial in docs:

 The extension adds several commands to VS Code.
 You can bring them up by pressing

 A new VS Code window will open, connected to your default WSL distro.

 Notice the green remote indicator updates to the WSL distro to which you are now connected (in this case, Ubuntu).
 You can select the Open Folder button to view the contents of your remote Linux distro's file system:

 When you select a folder, VS Code will set up the environment, and a new VS Code window will appear with the contents of that WSL folder.